 The government of India is working with full earnestness towards a major policy objective shift to achieve financial inclusivity.
-To fulfil this dream, the Microfinance Institutions have taken centre stage as they extend financial services to people of low-income strata working tirelessly to find a way out of poverty.
+To fulfill this dream, the Microfinance Institutions have taken center stage as they extend financial services to people of low-income strata working tirelessly to find a way out of poverty.

 Basic Features of a Micro-Financing Institution